Skip advert

 Cons

-The C3 is strong on practicality as it is on comfort.
+The C3 is as strong on practicality as it is on comfort.
 There’s good cabin space, and the Advanced Comfort seats are better padded than the ones you’ll find in most small cars, without sacrificing too much support.

-There are two cupholders up front, along with a good selection of cubbies and storage options for various oddments.
+There are two cup-holders up front, along with a good selection of cubbies and storage options for various oddments.
 You should find the C3 a pleasant place in which to travel, whether you’re in the front or the back.

 Dimensions and size